wso2/docs-mi/en/docs/reference/connectors/kafka-connector/kafka-connector-producer-example.md

 7. Specify the API name as `KafkaTransport` and API context as `/publishMessages`.

 8. To configure the resource click on the API Resource and go to **Properties** view.
-Select the method POST.
+Select the `POST` method.

 9. Next drag and drop the `publishMessages` operation of the KafkaTransport Connector to the Design View as shown below.
    <a href="{{base_path}}/assets/img/integrate/connectors/kafka"><img src="{{base_path}}/assets/img/integrate/connectors/kafka/kafka-add-connector.png" title="Add publishMessages connector operation" width="800" alt="Add publishMessages connector operation"/></a>

-10. Create a connection from the properties window by clicking on the `+` icon as shown below.
+10. Create a connection from the properties window by clicking on the **+** icon as shown below.

     <a href="{{base_path}}/assets/img/integrate/connectors/kafka"><img src="{{base_path}}/assets/img/integrate/connectors/kafka/kafka-add-connection.png" title="Create Connection" width="800" alt="Create Connection"/></a>

-    In the popup window, the following parameters must be provided.
+    In the popup window, provide the following parameters.

-    - Bootstrap Servers - The Kafka brokers listed as host1:port1 and host2:port2.
+    - Bootstrap Servers - The Kafka brokers listed as `host1:port1` and `host2:port2`.
     - Key Serializer Class - The serializer class for the key that implements the serializer interface.
     - Value Serializer Class - The serializer class for the value that implements the serializer interface.